jeffwhite530/Selectarr/README.md

 ## Setup

 1. Get an API key from Jellyfin: Settings --> Dashboard --> API Keys
-1. Create a `config.yml` file with your Jellyfin server details and collection definitions
+1. Create a `config.yml` file with your Jellyfin server details and collection definitions.
+1. Run Selectarr!
+Either use the provided container image, build your own, or just launch run.py.

 ## Configuration